The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 Tawny Mining Bee © Matt Williamson

-Explore North East bees
+Explore North East Bees

 From queen bumblebees to the late-flying Ivy Bee, discover bees you can observe through the seasons across the North East.